Employee and his relatives murder fashion designer, her servant in Delhi's Vasant Kunj

-New Delhi, Nov 15: A tailor confessed to having killed his employer - a fashion designer and her servant at the house in Vasant Kunj on Wednesday.
+New Delhi, Nov 15: A tailor confessed to having killed his employer - a fashion designer and her servant in Vasant Kunj on Wednesday.

 After the murder was reported, the Delhi Police arrested three people in the connection with the case.